 - Educational and training goals

 - Managing daily living needs

 - Managing drug and alcohol addictions (including tobacco)

 Your Skills Facilitator will work with you to develop a Capacity Action Plan which will include your goals, strategies and support systems.
 A Mentor or Peer Worker will assist you to implement your Capacity Action Plan by working alongside you to build your skills and community connections.

 Our HPSS Service is available to people with a severe mental illness who:

 - Live or work in the Newcastle, Lake Macquarie, Hunter and Mid Coast regions*.

 - Have an associated level of reduced psychosocial functional capacity

-- Are not receiving a NDIS package
+- Are not eligible for assistance through the NDIS

 *Services in the Mid Coast region will be provided by Flourish Australia.